 We have been measuring the near-surface temperature of the earth with instruments since the mid-1600s, beginning with the Central England Temperature (CET) record.
 Coincidentally, this temperature record began during the trough of the Little Ice Age and the period of the Maunder Minimum.
-Near-surface temperature measurement did not become global in scope until the late 1800s.
+Near-surface temperature measurement did not become "global" in scope until the late 1800s.
 Global instrumentation coverage remains non-uniform, with significant gaps in the southern hemisphere and over the global oceans.

 The quality of the global near-surface temperature record is highly questionable.
 Many measuring sites have not been regularly maintained and recalibrated.
 Many sites have been encroached upon by urban and suburban sprawl.
 Many others have been moved to avoid the effects of encroachment.
 Many sites have been equipped with newer measuring stations and instruments.
 These issues were investigated by a group of volunteer site surveyors and their results are compiled at www.surfacestations.org.
 These volunteers concluded that the US near-surface temperature measurement sites were likely in error by an average of more than 2°C (3.6°F) based on the temperature measurement site criteria developed by the US National Climatic Data Center (NCDC) for the US Climate Reference Network.
+This study has been revisited, concluding that 96% of the US temperature record is corrupted.